 Becoming an elective classified institution requires the investment of substantial effort by participating institutions to provide evidence of the commitment to a special purpose, demonstrated with precision across the breadth of the institution.
 These Classifications are an institutional recognition given to an individual campus and as such requires that the self-study process consider and document many aspects of the institutional life of a campus.

-Recommended Citation (APA Format)
+Recommended Citation (APA 7th Edition)

 Current Version